mballen-1/Al-Zheimer-detection-in-MRI/README.md

 # Discrete-Mathematics-

-This project was created in order to create a software for helping doctors to detect Al'zheimer's disease in Magnetic Resonace Images easily.
+This project was created in order to create a software for helping doctors to detect Al'zheimer's disease in Magnetic Resonance Images easier.

 There is a .tex code for building the article is in Spanish.